Do your employees fully understand company goals and what is expected of them? Do they know how far they’ve come or what actions to take?

 Good dashboard design helps people see and understand goals without confusion.
 Radial buttons are an intuitive way to show percent of goal achieved.
 Set up drill downs so it is possible to identify issues by examining top-level results on a lower level.

-A special designed leaderboard, like “Budget Busters”, is a good way to recognize achievement.
-This can be a simple list on the mangers’ dashboard or a custom dashboard that is cast on monitors in the office.
+A special designed leaderboard, like “Budget Busters,” is a clever way to recognize sales performance.
+This can be a simple list on the mangers’ dashboard or a themed dashboard that is shown on office TV monitors.

 Share on the company message board

-A simple image in your company chat tool or team messaging tool, can motivate people to go the extra mile.
+A simple graph or barometer shared in your company chat tool or team messaging tool, can motivate people to go the extra mile.
 This is extra important if your teams are on the road, work from home, or are spread across the country.
-To share facts about goals and performance, simply right click on any of your dashboard reports and export as an image.
-It’s a good to routine to post short goal-status updates.

 Discuss, adjust and improve